- Red Cross first-aid and poison center guidelines will be followed.

 A copy of the Food Allergy & Anaphylaxis Emergency Care Plan will be included in the Emergency Preparedness bag.

 We care about the health of children’s teeth.
 To help children stay happy and healthy, and avoid the discomfort and expense of tooth decay, Bouncing Bubbles follows the practices below.
-Along with what we do at childcare and what you do at home, children should start going to the dentist when they get their first tooth or by one year of age.
+Children should have their first visit with the dentist when they get their first tooth or by one year of age.

 Tooth Brushing with Fluoride Toothpaste